teddyzeenny/website/source/guides/ember-inspector/container.md

 You will see a list of object types the container has cached.
 Click on one type to see the list of all instances created by the container.

-In our case, we are looking that the instantiated controllers.
+In our case, we are looking at the instantiated controllers.

 ### Inspecting Instances